Applications are now closed for the 2015 Professional Mentoring Program

 - Participate in the regional Orientation Session for the program where available (online version also available)

-- Participate in a minimum of two – four hours per month of interaction with your partner
+- Commit to participate in a minimum of 2-4 hours per month of interaction with your partner

 - Complete an evaluation survey at the end of the program